minekube/connect/.web/docs/guide/roadmap.md

 In-Game Server Browser Hub

-## Additional Features
+## Additional components for Connect Platform

+These are additional components on the roadmap work on top of the core of Connect Platform.
+They will all work together to provide complete solutions for creators and players.

 ### Search

 - Find the top-rated game servers and quickly join them
 - See the history of servers you were connected on to join back later
-- Search for any game server registered with Connect Network and filter by category, tags, and more
+- Search for any game server registered with Connect Network and filter by rating, category, tags, and more

+### Reviews

+Players can rate and review game servers they played on a certain amount of time and get rewarded for it.
+This helps other players to find the best game servers when browsing server categories.

 ### Maps